CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 };
 {% endhighlight %}

 The paymentCallbacks are a group of callback functions that will be utilized at points throughout the payment flow.
-The callback will come from the Pi SDK and each function is prefilled with the arguments it will receive.
+The callback will come from the Pi App Platform SDK and each function is prefilled with the arguments it will receive.
 When implementing these functions the information should be passed to your server side to utilize the Pi App Platform APIs.
 Its important to have them all implemented so the app can handle errors.

 {% highlight javascript %}
 // Callbacks the developer needs to implement: